onap/policy-parent/docs/clamp/acm/acm-participant-guide.rst

 Abstract class AcElementListenerV2
 ----------------------------------
-This abstract class is introduced to help to maintain temporarily the java backward compatibility with AutomationCompositionElementListener implemented in 8.0.0 version.
+This abstract class is deprecated and it will be removed in the next release.
-So developers can decide to align to new functionality later.
-Any new functionality in the future will be wrapped by this class.
+It was introduced to help to maintain temporarily the java backward compatibility with AutomationCompositionElementListener implemented in 8.0.0 version.

 The Abstract class AcElementListenerV2 supports the follow methods.